Unique Continuation for the Magnetic Schr\"odinger Equation: Prerequisites

 The present work takes off from the following result: \begin{theorem}[Theorem~1.2 in Regbaoui \cite{Regbaoui}] Let $N\geq 1$.
 Assume that $W_A\in L_\mathrm{loc}^{3N/2}(\mathbb R^{3N})$ and each component of $ A$ is an element of $L_\mathrm{loc}^{3N}(\mathbb R^{3N})$.
 Then the Schr\"odinger equation has the UCP from sets of positive measure, i.e., if a solution $\psi\in H_\mathrm{loc}^{2N/(N+2)}(\mathbb R^{3N})$ vanishes on a set of positive measure then it is identically zero. \end{theorem} \begin{remark} See also Theorem~1.1 in Regbaoui \cite{Regbaoui} for the strong UCP and Wolff \cite{Wolff1992} for the weak UCP. \end{remark}

-For $N=1$, since there is no two-particle interaction it suffices to assume that $v,|A|^2$ and $\nabla\cdot A$ are elements of $L_\mathrm{loc}^{3/2}(\mathbb R^3)$ to obtain the UCP from sets of positive measure.
-In the limit $N\to \infty$, however, the assumptions in Theorem~\ref{Thm:Reg} tend to $L_\mathrm{loc}^\infty$.
-Thus, for fixed $v,u$ and $A$ (functions on $\mathbb R^3$), the restrictions on the potentials become more severe with increasing particle number.
-Following Kurata \cite{Kurata2} the $L_\mathrm{loc}^p$ constraints, with $p$ proportional to $N$, can be avoided.
+If one employs Theorem~\ref{Thm:Reg} with $N=1$, since there is no two-particle interaction it suffices to assume that $v,|A|^2$ and $\nabla\cdot A$ are elements of $L_\mathrm{loc}^{3/2}(\mathbb R^3)$ to obtain the UCP from sets of positive measure.
+With increasing particle number, however, the assumptions on the potentials $v$, $u$, and $A$ are such that they rule out most types of singularities.
+On the other hand, the particle-number dependence that enters in $H_\mathrm{loc}^{2N/(N+2)}$ fulfills $2N/(N+2)\leq 2$ for all $N$.
+Following Kurata~\cite{Kurata2} the $L_\mathrm{loc}^p$ constraints, with $p$ proportional to $N$, can be avoided.

 \begin{definition} A function $f\in L_\mathrm{loc}^1(\mathbb R^n)$ belongs to the Kato class $K_{\mathrm{loc}}^n$, $n\neq 2$, if for every $R>0$, $\lim_{r\rightarrow 0+} \eta^K(r;f)=0$, where

 Furthermore, $f\in K_\mathrm{loc}^{n,\delta} \subset K_\mathrm{loc}^n$, $\delta>0$, if for every $R>0$